[Updated 2 February 2022]

 - Delay or avoid buying expensive plant and equipment with cash.
 Look at other options, such as loans or leases to spread repayments over several periods.

-- Be careful that you don’t over-trade.
-A big order from a new customer might sound good.
-But if you’re running at full-capacity or need to increase your expenses your cash reserves can quickly run out.
+- Be careful not to over-trade.
+A big order from a new customer might sound appealing.
+But if you’re running at full-capacity or need to increase your expenses, your cash reserves can quickly run out.

 - Avoid large unplanned drawings and check whether your business needs the cash more than you do.